christianl15/PasswordTool/README.md

 # OTHER troubleshooting
 If the program cannot import the module "main" then make sure you are in the /var/www/html directory first.
 If you are running it on a server and the functionality of the project is not available then open port 8000.

+# OTHER where did the password database come from
+The password database that is used in this project is from leaked or hacked password lists dumped online.
+Companies that were hacked include Yahoo, Rockyou, Hotmail.com, and many other smaller companies.
+The password list is over 6 million passwords long.